 This chart conveniently breaks down, in an easy to follow chart, all the proteins/meat, fats/oils/nuts/seeds, fruits/veggies, condiments/spices, and snacks/drinks that you are allowed.

-This is another chart following the food pyramid, which I don’t believe in by the way.
+These keto charts imitate the traditional food pyramid, which I don’t believe in by the way.

 How can you?